 Most businesses these days are familiar with email marketing solutions (Mailchimp, Constant Contact, and others) and even perhaps with how to segment your clients/customers/followers into separate lists to create targeted marketing campaigns.
 But what if you want to keep track of more than just their contact information?
-Perhaps you need to track every detail of your customers or clients from your first interaction into the on-going relationship you have with them.
+Perhaps you need to track every detail of your customers or clients from your first interaction and into the on-going relationship you have with them.
 That is where a Customer Relationship Management (CRM) system comes in.

 Large companies have been using CRM systems for over ten years.
 But the high cost of those systems prevented most small- to medium-sized businesses from implementing one.
 In the past few years many lower-cost solutions have hit the market with a vengeance.
 However, the problem smaller organizations now have is in selecting the right one from the many choices available.